-Office: 3139 - Blair
+Office: 3139 - Blair Hall

 Michael Gillespie's Vita

-Inspired by bell hooks, Paulo Freire, and Parker Palmer, teaching sociology and statistics with a critical pedagogical orientation is an opportunity, not an impediment, combining his passions for education, statistics, and sociology with a group of diverse students who have their own biography, struggles, and passions.
+Inspired by bell hooks, Paulo Freire, and Parker Palmer, teaching sociology and statistics with a critical pedagogical orientation is an opportunity, not an impediment, to combine his passions for education, statistics, and sociology.
+Working with a diverse group of students who have their own biography, struggles, and passions is inspiring.
 When these worlds collide, as Carl Sagan writes, ‘something incredible is waiting to be known’.

 Sociology 3630: Statistical Analysis of Social Data

-EducationPh.D.
+Ph.D.
 (Western Michigan University, 2010)

 Midwest Sociological Society